 In this article we’ll dive into that question so you as a Haddon Heights New Jersey home owner can tell what your options are during foreclosure or just if your home mortgage is underwater.

 What is a Short Sale and How Does it Benefit You?

 A short sale can be a smart way to mitigate foreclosure (here’s a great definition of what a foreclosure is in case you’re not sure) on a mortgage, although they can be difficult to attain in today’s market, they often prove to be a simpler way to resolve any debt left over from a loan.

-Short sales were really common in the market a couple years back when the flood of foreclosures hit the Philadelphia market… but as foreclosures have slowed down and home values have climbed back up a bit… lenders are a little less likely to offer a short sale as an option as they used to be (but they are still doing a lot of them!).
+Short sales were really common in the market a couple years back when the flood of foreclosures hit the Haddon Heights market… but as foreclosures have slowed down and home values have climbed back up a bit… lenders are a little less likely to offer a short sale as an option as they used to be (but they are still doing a lot of them!).

 You Avoid Foreclosure And The Harmful Effects Of It

 The best benefit of short sale is that you avoid a foreclosure on your home.
 Your mortgage lender accepts less than what is owed on your mortgage, leaving you without the debt that you cannot afford.